Preamble of Bangladesh Constitution; Operative part or not?

-These structural pillars of the constitution stand beyond any change by amendatory process.
+These structural pillars of the constitution stand beyond any change by the amendatory process.
 Thus the court declared the 8th Amendment ultra vires.

 Furthermore, the court said “If any provision can be called the ‘pole star’ of the constitution, then it’s Preamble.
-The impugned amendment is to be examined on the touchstone of the preamble with or without restoring to the doctrine of basic structure.
+The impugned amendment is to be examined on the touchstone of the preamble with or without restoring to the doctrine of the basic structure.
 The preamble is not only a part of the constitution; it now stands an entrenched provision that cannot be amended by the parliament.
-Though this amendment it simply destroys the objectives of rule of law which is enunciated is our preamble.”
-Thus preamble of Bangladesh Constitution has recognized as basic structure of Bangladesh constitution by Bangladesh supreme court being the guardian of it.
+Though this amendment simply destroys the objectives of rule of law which is enunciated in our preamble.”
+Thus preamble of Bangladesh Constitution has recognized as the basic structure of Bangladesh constitution by Bangladesh supreme court being the guardian of it.

 The preamble of our constitution is the soul of our constitution.
 The whole constitution depends on the preamble and works as a description of it.

 Its first line “We the people of Bangladesh, having proclaimed our independence…” and the last paragraph “In our Constituent Assembly…” established all the power of the country belongs to the people of Bangladesh (Art-7).
-It also mentions the historic struggle through which we got our independence and indicate our constitution is made with proper way with the representation of people of Bangladesh.
+It also mentions the historic struggle through which we got our independence and indicate our constitution is made with the proper way with the representation of people of Bangladesh.

 The third paragraph draws the spirit of the second paragraph and confirms of its application by mentioning democratic process, rule of law, fundamental human rights and freedom etc and these would be the fundamental aim of the country.
-(Later described on Part III)
+(Later described in Part III)